Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: Splitting zeros and connected sums

-For our inductive arguments, we will need to understand the relationship between the connected components of $(X^\pr,\om^\pr)$ and $(X,\om)$ in their respective strata, when $(X^\pr,\om^\pr)$ arises from $(X,\om)$ by splitting a zero or by a connected sum with a torus.
-We only address the cases relevant to our proofs.
+\paragraph{\bf Surgeries and stratum components.} For our inductive arguments, we will need to understand the relationship between the stratum components containing $(X^\pr,\om^\pr)$ and $(X,\om)$, respectively, when $(X^\pr,\om^\pr)$ arises from $(X,\om)$ by splitting a zero or by a connected sum with a torus.
 We refer to \cite{EMZ:principal} and \cite{KZ:components} for more general results.